PyGreSQL/PyGreSQL/docs/classic.txt

   :TypeError: invalid connection

 Description:
-  This methods try to get a notify from the server (from the SQL statement NOTIFY).
+  This method tries to get a notify from the server (from the SQL statement NOTIFY).
 If the server returns no notify, the methods returns None.
   Otherwise, it returns a tuple (triplet) `(relname, pid, extra)`, where `relname` is the name of the notify, `pid` is the process id of the